 Senior Staff Attorney

-Hema Sarang-Sieminski, Esq. joined the VRLC in 2017 as a Senior Attorney and represents survivors of sexual assault with a focus on immigrant and LGBTQ communities.
-Hema has worked with survivors of partner abuse and sexual violence for 15 years in a variety of capacities, including private immigration practice, community engagement in LGBTQ communities with The Network/La Red, and as a Staff Attorney with the Immigration Unit of Greater Boston Legal Services.
-She has presented locally and nationally on immigration options for immigrant and LGBTQ survivors to community groups, attorneys, and service providers.
+Hema Sarang-Sieminski, Esq. joined the VRLC in 2017 as a Senior Attorney.
+Her areas of expertise include representing survivors of sexual assault with a focus on immigrant and LGBTQ communities, as well as training and mentoring attorneys representing survivors to challenge institutional bias and oppression in the legal field.
+Hema has worked with survivors of partner abuse and sexual violence for 15 years in a variety of capacities, including private practice, community engagement in LGBTQ communities with The Network/La Red, and as a Staff Attorney with Greater Boston Legal Services.
+She has presented nationwide on immigration options for immigrant and LGBTQ survivors to community groups, attorneys, and service providers.
 Hema has dedicated her career to creating opportunities for wholeness and dignity for survivors and is committed to approaches to ending sexual violence that address and challenge the intersections of various forms of oppression, including racism, sexism, homo-/bi-/trans- phobia, anti-immigrant sentiment, and ableism.
 Hema is a member of the American Immigration Lawyers Association and the MA LGBTQ Bar Association.
 Hema received her B.A. from the University of Pennsylvania and her J.D. from Northeastern University School of Law.

 Ruth Vaughan, Esq.